ketch-com/ketch-forwarder/api/dsr/v1/README.md

 Here, the document is returned directly in the response/event using base64-encoded data.
 The `Content-Type` header is required so Ketch knows the [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) of data received.
-The only supported content type is `application/json`.
+The only supported content types are `application/json` and `application/pdf`.
+File size is limited to 3.5Mb.

 #### JSON Data